ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
+React Dropzone for AWS (S3 + Cloudfront) using ShadCN/UI and React Hook Form. - <a href="https://medium.com/@shrinidhinhegde/react-dropzone-for-aws-s3-cloudfront-using-shadcn-ui-and-react-hook-form-244c79372130" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shrinidhi N Hegde`**

+<blockquote>Everytime I work with forms to upload files to S3, I have to work with a few tools like React DropZone, React hook form, s3 with…</blockquote>

+<h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

-<h3>2.
+<h3>3.
 How to Set Up Next.js 15 for Production in 2024 - <a href="https://medium.com/@jan.hesters/how-to-set-up-next-js-15-for-production-in-2024-347f542922b4" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jan Hesters`**

 <blockquote>I’ve worked on Next.js applications that scaled to over 100k monthly active users and landing pages with millions of monthly visitors.
 In…</blockquote>

-<h3>3.
-Step-by-Step Guide to Module Federation in Next.js with Tailwind CSS - <a href="https://medium.com/@shamimayesmin144/step-by-step-guide-to-module-federation-in-next-js-with-tailwind-css-71913dce48f6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shamima Alina`**

-<blockquote>Module Federation allows developers to share code dynamically between multiple applications, making it a powerful tool for micro-frontend…</blockquote>

 <h3>4.
+Building Infinite Scroll in Next.js: A Complete Guide - <a href="https://medium.com/@ozergklp/building-infinite-scroll-in-next-js-a-complete-guide-492e82a59698" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Özer`**

+<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>

+<h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

 <blockquote>I was surprised at the lack of free-to-use, premade displacement maps online.
 I was even more surprised at how easy it was to make my own.</blockquote>

-<h3>5.
-The Real Reason OpenAI Abandoned Next.js for Remix - <a href="https://medium.com/@ImpactInsider/the-real-reason-openai-abandoned-next-js-for-remix-a4b2622ee9b2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vlad Shostak`**

-<blockquote>The surprising reasons behind OpenAI’s move and what it means for the future of web development</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>